drshahizan/learn-github/exercise/lunari21/README.md

 ## Demonstration of AI (using a description of Data Science)

-> The Ai used is microsoft copilot.
+> The AI used is microsoft copilot.

 Sure!
 Here’s a brief description of data science: